Eight Ways to Strengthen Controls Management in 2022

 • Organizational cultural norms are a company’s shared values, beliefs, and culture.

-All of these controls work together to keep your employees aligned and on track to meet company goals with the level of integrity established by senior leadership.
+All of these controls work together to keep employees aligned and on track to meet company goals with the level of integrity established by senior leadership.

-Eight Key Strategies for Strengthening Controls Management in 2022
+Eight Key Strategies for Strengthening Controls Management

 Strategy 1: Strictly Manage Regulatory Controls

-It’s critical for companies to stay on top of all regulatory requirements specific to their lines of business.
+It’s critical for companies to stay on top of all regulatory requirements specific to their line of business.
 Different fields will need to comply with different regulations, depending on what industry the company is in.
-An organization that is in the medical field may need to know how to be HIPPA compliant, and a food service company could be subject to the Food and Drug Administration guidelines.
-One regulatory requirement that all public companies need to stay on top of is SOX compliance.
+An organization in the medical field may need to know how to be HIPPA compliant, and a food service company could be subject to the Food and Drug Administration guidelines.
+One regulatory requirement all public companies need to stay on top of is SOX compliance.
 As such, it’s important for companies to understand what requirements are applicable to their organization and implement appropriate controls to monitor compliance.

 Strategy 2: Rigorously Follow Internal Controls